A message from our Center Director:

 The Oregon Healthy Workforce Center (OHWC) was funded in September 2011 as a NIOSH Total Worker Health Center of Excellence.
 We are a center that consists of faculty and staff with various backgrounds and expertise ranging from occupational health psychology, industrial organizational psychology, industrial hygiene, physiology, public health, communications, and engineering.
 Read more about our center directors, research projects, and about our affiliates below.

-The mission of the Oregon Healthy Workforce Center is to integrate programs to improve the health, safety, wellness and well-being of workers through:
+The mission of the Oregon Healthy Workforce Center is to integrate programs to improve the health, safety, and well-being of workers through:

 - Effectiveness research

 - Collaboration with partner organizations

 - Integrates health protection (i.e., occupational safety and health) and employee well-being (health promotion)

 - Employs a randomized trial design, considered the gold standard for research

 - Produces scalable products for adoption within organizations

 - Utilizes common measures for cross-project data analysis